(Great thanks goes toAnanke and his fan fiction, the Latter Days from which I am drawing the writing style with Kain's VOs. I recommend reading it)

 They seized him and while one of their group hung a rope from a tree, the hunters amused themselves by stabbing him with their daggers in their victim's arms and legs.

-Grimly, Kain changed back into his normal form and watched as they wrapped the noose around his neck and hung him.
-The man struggled weekly, kicking with his bleeding legs before he became still and his arms fell down to his sides.
+Grimly, Kain changed back into his normal form and watched as they wrapped the noose around his neck and hanged him.
+The man struggled weakly, kicking with his bleeding legs before he became still and his arms fell down to his sides.

-"While I had not forgotten humans were capable of killing other humans, it seemed strange to witness this mod lynching.
-Perhaps I had spent too long being witness to the murders their kind committed against mine that I had not thought about them capable of such cruelty to each other."
+"While I had not forgotten Humans were capable of killing other Humans, it seemed strange to witness this mob lynching.
+Perhaps I had spent too long being witness to the murders their kind committed against mine that I had not thought about them being capable of such cruelty to each other."

-With a frown he looked over at the corpse.
-Hung out on the tree and in the light he could make out the robe it wore in more detail.
+With a frown, he looked over at the corpse.
+Hanged out on the tree and in the light he could make out the robe it wore in more detail.

-"I recognised the marks on the unfortunate man's clothing as belonging to an old sect of humans who had the sensibility enough to worship vampires.
-It would seem Vorador made full use of them if they reside here in this swamp."
+"I recognised the marks on the unfortunate man's clothing as belonging to an old sect of Humans who had had the sense to worship Vampires.
+It would seem Vorador had made full use of them if they resided here in this swamp."

 One of the smaller men turned and saw Kain.
 He cried out in alarm, reaching for his sword.
-Before he could draw his blade, the vampire reached out and telekinetically picked him off the ground.
+Before he could draw his blade, the Vampire reached out and telekinetically lifted him from the ground.

-One sharp gesture and the human's rip cage broke open, shattering outward with a bloody spray of gore and bone fragments.
+One sharp gesture and the Human's rib cage broke open, shattering outward with a bloody spray of gore and bone fragments.

-The next hunter to charge at him wielded a sword and smelt of various vintages of liqueur.
+The next hunter to charge at him wielded a sword and smelt of various vintages of liquor.
 He was so drunk he missed Kain completely.
-All he had to do was grab his head as the human lumbered past and the momentum broke his neck.
+All he had to do was grab his head as the Human lumbered past and the momentum broke his neck.

 "How fortunate."
 Kain remarked to himself as the remaining hunters tried to surround him.

 The two remaining hunters, recognising their peril, tried to stab at him with their own pikes from a distance.
-Kain however easily avoided their swipes, sliding low and bringing the Reaver across with him sharply.
-The blade severed the first hunter's legs and the human fell back, screaming in pain and horror onto his back.
+Kain, however, easily avoided their swipes, sliding low and bringing the Reaver across with him sharply.
+The blade severed the first hunter's legs and the Human fell screaming in pain and horror onto his back.

 Kain stood up, reversed the Reaver in his hands and brought the noise to an end by driving the blade straight down through the man's head.

 As the Reaver sang its song of hunger and death, Kain turned to face the last one.
-Even with his half drunken state, his face was pale and filled with horror.
+Even in his half-drunken state, his face was pale and filled with horror.
 He trembled where he stood, backing away pace by pace.

 "Apparently not."
 He said into the quiet aftermath and walked off, leaving the bodies to slide into the mud.

-The walls that marked the outline of Vorador's estate lay not far way, chocked with creepers and thickly growing vines.
-Parts of the walls had crumbled as the ground beneath their foundations was too water logged to support their weight any longer.
+The walls that marked the outline of Vorador's estate lay not far way, choked with creepers and thickly growing vines.
+Parts of the walls had crumbled as the ground beneath their foundations was too waterlogged to support their weight any longer.
 The main house, set in the centre of this compromised defence, was dark with its many windows filled with shadows.

 Yet they were not motionless.
-Arriving on the outer wall, Kain paused to watch the house for a moment.
-Every now and then he caught signs of movement.
-Had the hunters infested the place?
-No...the figures he caught sight of occasionally looking out of the windows all wore robes to cover their heads and faces.
+Arriving at the outer wall, Kain paused to watch the house for a moment.
+Every now and then, he caught signs of movement.
+Had the hunters infested the place…?
+No. The figures he caught sight of occasionally looking out of the windows all wore robes to cover their heads and faces.